 Many parents do not have time to observe their child and understand what triggers a tantrum.
 But to help you prevent future episodes of the drama, understanding the cause is vital.
 It might also prove to be useful if you can fulfil their legit needs after you identify them.

 You can follow this step as long as they are safe from harm or danger.
 Stay close enough so that they know you are still there waiting for them to calm down.
 The goal here is simply to wait until they are ready to come back and play with you rather than give in to their demands.
 This will prevent any future tantrums.
 They will know there is no point in throwing one in the first place.

 Don’t Get Angry, Stay Calm And Patient

 Do not give in to their demands or bribe them to stop crying.
-Also, avoid neglecting your child which can lead to some insecurities in the child.
-Stay close by, avoid eye contact while making your child feel that you are not abandoning them completely.
+Also, avoid neglecting your child, which can lead to some insecurities in the child.
+Stay close by, avoid eye contact, and make your child feel that you are not abandoning them completely.
 Instead, wait till you guys could have a pep talk and sort things out once for all.

 Take A Time-out And Cool Down When They Throw A Tantrum.

 Experts say it is not good to scold or shout at your toddlers while they are having a tantrum.
 This will change things for the worse.
 You have to keep calm while dealing with a toddler’s tantrum.
 You are an adult and are expected to act like one in situations like these.
 Respond to your toddler’s tantrum with a gentle, firm voice.
 Stay calm and don’t get too mad.
 Also, you could ruin the moment for both of you by getting carried away in anger.
 You have to be attentive as well as patient in this situation.
 Remember that toddlers are not yet fully mature.

 It’s Time To Brainstorm Solutions